1jour1vin

 Wine rated (2018 guide) 98/100

-For me, this wine will be just as great as the 1989, and it is a worthy successor to the 2015.
+In my opinion, this wine will be just as amazing as the 1989, and it is a worthy successor to the 2015.
 It is tight and reserved on the nose, with a powerful Pomerol Merlot in the background.
 On the palate, the raspberries and blackberries have a creamy quality.
 The power and intensity promise an incredible future.
-The texture is smooth and silky, showing great freshness balanced by ripe fruit and seductive tannins.
+The texture is velvety and silky, revealing great freshness balanced by ripe fruit and seductive tannins.
 A serious wine.
-Drinking window: 2024-2040
+Drinking window: 2024–2040

 Hachette Wine Guide